sraoss/pg_ivm/README.md

 #### Restrictions on Aggregate

 If we have a `GROUP BY` clause, expressions specified in `GROUP BY` must appear in the target list.
 This is how tuples to be updated in the IMMV are identified.
 These attributes are used as scan keys for searching tuples in the IMMV, so indexes on them are required for efficient IVM.

 Targetlist cannot contain expressions which contain an aggregate in it.

 ### Subqueries

-Simple subqueries in `FROM` clause are supported.
+Simple subqueries in `FROM` clause and EXISTS subqueries in 'WHERE' clause are supported.

 #### Restrictions on Subqueries

-Subqueries can be used only in `FROM` clause.
-Subqueries in target list or `WHERE` clause are not supported.
+Subqueries using EXISTS and simple subqueries in FROM clause are supported.
+EXISTS subqueries with condition other than 'AND' and Subqueries in targetlist are not supported.

 Subqueries containing an aggregate function or `DISTINCT` are not supported.